PeaksEducation/peakseducation.com/README.md

 # peakseducation.com
-The website for Peaks Education. https://peakseducation.com
+The website for Peaks Education, found at [peakseducation.com](https://peakseducation.com).